 Focaccia is a flat Italian bread that has the texture of a pizza dough.
 It's beautifully fragrant, with rosemary being one of the most popular herb choice.
 Other common toppings are thyme, olives, cherry tomatoes, garlic, potatoes, grapes and so on.

-- salt
+- salt - any kind

 - water

-- rosemary
+- rosemary - fresh of dried

 - First, sift the flour, add the yeast, salt and warm water, olive oil and knead well into a dough.
 Add more flour if necessary, we need a non-stick dough that is nicely stretched.